 Gwen’s also a marketer’s perfect pitchwoman for the sport of triathlon.
 To start, she’s got an appealing background story.
 Like many other pro triathletes, she sacrificed a well-paying career for triathlon’s relatively paltry prize purses: she was an accountant at Ernst & Young before chasing her triathlon dreams.
 Of course, she didn’t abandon her plush white-collar gig without good reason.
 Gwen had a distinguished athletic background before ditching her bean-counter colleagues, having been a swimmer and All-American runner at the University of Wisconsin.
 It’s because of that background in both swimming and running that USA Triathlon, in its eternal search for Olympic-quality triathletes, first recruited Gwen in 2010 to give triathlon a shot.
 She immediately proved them right to do so, qualifying for an elite card in her first triathlon ever.

 What makes Gwen special is her run leg.
 She’s the Olympic-distance version of Ironman world champ Mirinda Carfrae – if you haven’t built a hefty lead over her across the swim and bike legs, you’re screwed.
-Because of her unmatched run speed, like me and the last bottle of beer in the house, Gwen will inevitably hunt you down before the finish line.
+Because of her unmatched run speed, like me and the last bottle of lager in the house, Gwen will inevitably hunt you down before the finish line.
 Her race at the ITU Grand Championship is a great example.
 In Edmonton, Gwen was a minute and ten-seconds behind the leaders after the swim and bike legs, a good chunk of time in an Olympic-distance race.
 But since we’re talking about a former Big Ten champion in the 3,000 and 5,000 meters, it wasn’t nearly enough of a head start.
 On the 10K run she quickly rallied, ending with the fastest run split of the day at 33:24 and crossing the finish line a comfortable sixteen seconds ahead of her closest competitor.